marton-balazs-kovacs/DOIscrape/README.md

 I suspect running it on Windows would require some extra troubleshooting.

 # Usage
-The main scraping function ('scrape') is in the 'scraper_main.py' file.
+You can see an example usage of the functions in the 'scraper_main.py' file.
 Change the function arguments in this file according to your needs, then run the following code in the project folder: `pipenv run python scraper_main.py`

 After a successful run the root folder should be populated with multiple '.csv' files containing the DOIs and the corresponding email addresses.